MileHacker Logo

 Ferries and Cruise Ports

-Ferries provide a popular and a visually appealing way to reach Ajaccio, especially if you plan to bring a automobile or prefer maritime journeys.
-Ajaccio is also a frequent make a stop for cruise ships.
+Ferries provide a popular and a visually appealing way to reach Ajaccio, especially if you plan to bring a vehicle or prefer sea travel.
+Ajaccio is also a frequent make a make a stop for cruise ships.

 Ferry & Cruise Details

-• Ajaccio is a major ferry port.
+• Ajaccio is a key ferry service port.
 Regular services connect to the main landmass The french republic and Sardinia, Italy.

-• Ferry the terminal is conveniently close to downtown.
+• Ferry terminal is conveniently close to the central area.

 • Ferry companies: Corsica Ferries (Toulon, Nice, Porto Torres), La Méridionale (Marseille).